About unintentional weight loss

 How much weight loss is a concern

 Your body weight can regularly fluctuate.
-But the persistent, unintentional loss of more than 5% of your weight over 6 to 12 months is usually a cause for concern.
+But the persistent, unintentional loss of more than 5 per cent of your weight over 6 to 12 months is usually a cause for concern.

 Losing this much weight can be a sign of malnutrition.
 This is when a person's diet doesn't contain the right amount of nutrients.